moding-il/bizdoc.core/README.md

 }
 ```

-The corresponding Angular component use the _@BizDoc_ decorator, with the *app-my-form* value.
+The corresponding Angular component use the @BizDoc decorator, with the same value, here *app-my-form*.

 ```typescript
 import { FormComponent, RecipientModel, ViewMode, BizDoc } from 'bizdoc.core';